fbpx

 Remember Those Keywords

-Keywords in product descriptions still matter.
-You should use your primary keyword (the one that you want to target the most) about three to five times in your product description.
+Keywords in product descriptions remain crucial.
+Ensure that your primary keyword, which you want to emphasize the most, appears approximately three to five times within your product description.

 Use Popular Wording